Can Pre-Existing Conditions Affect My Car Accident Settlement?

 Fortunately for injury victims, just because they were already ill or injured does not mean that drivers who cause accidents can shirk liability for making things worse.
 If you can show that the new injuries you sustained in your accident made your existing injuries worse and set back your recovery, you may still be able to secure compensation for the resulting medical bills, pain and suffering, and other related losses.

-While the at-fault driver’s insurance company will not have to pay for treatment you would have undergone had the accident not happened, they must pay for treatment you would not have needed otherwise.
-For example, if you were already taking prescription pain medication for a bad back and the accident made your back injuries so much worse than you had to start physical therapy, you might be able to recover damages for the cost of the physical therapy, but not for the pain pills you were already taking.
+While the at-fault driver’s insurance company will not have to pay for treatment you would have undergone had the accident not happened, they must pay for the treatment you would not have needed otherwise.
+For example, if you were already taking prescription pain medication for a bad back and the accident made your back injuries so much worse that you had to start physical therapy, you might be able to recover damages for the cost of the physical therapy, but not for the pain pills you were already taking.